 The Wicker Breakdown:

-- Charles Grodin then opens the show keeping up the character that he is completely unprepared because he missed all the rehearsals to take advantage of his trip to New York to fit in all sorts of tourist activities.
+Charles Grodin then opens the show keeping up the character that he is utterly unprepared because he missed all the rehearsals to take advantage of his trip to New York to fit in all sorts of tourist activities.

-- Grodin then does a PSA for the Incompetent complete with the cast acting as characters to give examples of them ineptness.
+Grodin then does a PSA for the Incompetent complete with the cast acting as characters to give examples of their ineptness.

 First, I loved the Simon and Garfunkel sketch because there was a brief moment where I thought they were rerunning the reunion from season one before my eyes fully focused enough to see he was actually Charles Grodin.
 Next, I liked the Killer Bees sketch because I love when the show goes Meta.
 Finally, I was a fan of seeing the classic Consumer Probe segment with dangerous Halloween costumes for kids because it tapped into that nostalgic excitement.